 Nigeria operates a tripartite federal system that involves the federal, state, and local governments respectively representing the first, second, and third tiers of government.
 These tiers are embedded in a separation of powers into distinct but coordinating three arms: executive, legislative and judicial.
-According to Sections 231 and 271 of the 1999 Nigerian Constitution (as amended), the occupants of the executive and legislative offices emerge through elections while the judicial officers are appointed by the executive and confirmed by the legislature.
-46 In this system, however, the executive arm of government, especially at the federal level is the most powerful Nigerian institution.
+According to Sections 231 and 271 of the 1999 Nigerian Constitution (as amended), the occupants of the executive and legislative offices emerge through elections while the judicial officers are appointed by the executive and confirmed by the legislature.36 In this system, however, the executive arm of government, especially at the federal level is the most powerful Nigerian institution.

 Further decentralization is seen in the various emirate councils and town unions existing in Nigerian communities.
 These communities have inevitably become the fourth tier of government.
-Recently in Imo State, the communities relatively enjoyed statutory recognition vides the Imo State Autonomous Community Councils Administration Law No 1 of 2012.47 One regrettable reality about the Nigerian federal system is the way the 1999 Constitution was unilaterally drafted and handed down to the federation by the military.
+Recently in Imo State, the communities relatively enjoyed statutory recognition vides the Imo State Autonomous Community Councils Administration Law No 1 of 2012.37 One regrettable reality about the Nigerian federal system is the way the 1999 Constitution was unilaterally drafted and handed down to the federation by the military.
 This is opposed to the deliberative (democratic) way the parts of a federation come together to enact their constitutions in other parts of the world.
 The 1999 Constitution has various ambiguous and crisis-ridden sections (e.g. Section 7), creates room for centripetal domination of centrifugal components, and empowers the federal government to control major state institutions like INEC and security agencies.
 Further, Nigeria also operates a quadrennial electoral system in which national and subnational elections are held once in four years.
 There is also a constitutional provision for a majority run-off system in the event the constitutional requirements are not met in the first election round.
-Constitutionally, to become a president or governor in a multiparty competitive election entails securing a majority of valid votes, with 25% of these votes in at least two-thirds of the States for the office of the president or local government areas for the office of the governor (see Sections 133, 134, and 179 of the Constitution).

-In theory, states have extensive powers and strategically maintain a regional balance between the federal and the local governments.
-In practice, however, these powers are whittled down by a suffocating fiscal system in which the states depend on oil-dominated revenues which are extracted and shared by the federal government.
-This is better appreciated in light of the current lopsided vertical revenue sharing formula in which the federal government receives 52.68%, and states and local governments receive 26.72% and 20.60% respectively from the Federation Account.
-49 Comparatively, the National Assembly (NASS) is a bicameral legislature comprising the Senate (upper house) and the House of Representatives (lower house) at the federal level.
+Constitutionally, to become a president or governor in a multiparty competitive election entails securing a majority of valid votes, with 25% of these votes in at least two-thirds of the States for the office of the president or local government areas for the office of the governor (see Sections 133, 134, and 179 of the Constitution).38 depend on oil-dominated revenues which are extracted and shared by the federal government.
+This is better appreciated in light of the current lopsided vertical revenue sharing formula in which the federal government receives 52.68%, and states and local governments receive 26.72% and 20.60% respectively from the Federation Account.39 Comparatively, the National Assembly (NASS) is a bicameral legislature comprising the Senate (upper house) and the House of Representatives (lower house) at the federal level.
 At the state and local government levels, there is a unicameral legislature, respectively referred to as the state house of assembly (SHA) and local government council.
 The election of members of the NASS and SHAs is based on the FPTP system.
-Since 1999 when the civil rule was restored, Nigeria has had six election cycles with seven intermittent off-cycle gubernatorial elections in Anambra, Bayelsa, Kogi, Edo, Ekiti, Ondo, and Osun states between 1999 and 2019.
-50 Today, Imo State has joined the league of staggered gubernatorial election vide the Supreme Court ruling on 14 January, 2020, which upturned the outcome of the 2019 governorship election in favour of the candidate of the All Progressives Congress (APC).
+Since 1999 when the civil rule was restored, Nigeria has had six election cycles with seven intermittent off-cycle gubernatorial elections in Anambra, Bayelsa, Kogi, Edo, Ekiti, Ondo, and Osun states between 1999 and 2019.40 Today, Imo State has joined the league of staggered gubernatorial election vide the Supreme Court ruling on 14 January, 2020, which upturned the outcome of the 2019 governorship election in favour of the candidate of the All Progressives Congress (APC).